How to start a podcast in 11 easy steps

 • Achieve Your Goals with Hal Elrod

-4. Decide on a format and length
+4. Decide on a podcast format

 Your podcast’s format will depend on your topic and information density.
 Whereas talk shows are easy to consume and don’t require too much concentration from listeners, psychological or historical topics are harder to digest without paying full attention.
 Different podcasting formats are good for different purposes: